BrisaGonzal/osticket-prereqs/README.md

 <img src="https://i.imgur.com/pwriF0s.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Once I saw this screen, I knew osTicket was working.
-Now I need to enable some things in IIS to make some of those red "X"s work.
+"Browse *80 (http)" will direct you to this webpage.
+This shows that osTicket is working.
+Now some things in IIS need to be enabled to make some of those red "X"s work.
 </p>
 <br />
 </p>